Startup Project

 04

-It removes setup friction that prevents users from starting, so search becomes something they can actually get to.
+This matters — it removes the setup friction that stops users from starting, so search becomes something they can actually do.

 Explore